DSpace/RestContract/features.md

 Attributes
 * id: the id of the feature is an unique shortname
 * description: an human readable description of the feature purpose
-* resourcetypes: an array of types of objects where this feature apply in the textual, singular, lowercase, form.
-See org.dspace.core.Constants.typeText can be one of site, community, collection, item, bundle, bitstream, eperson, group, workspaceitem, workflowitem, pooltask, claimedtask
+* resourcetypes: an array of types of objects where this feature apply in the form of category.model as used in the REST API.
+Please note that the model is in its singular form (i.e. core.item, core.site, submission.workspaceitem, etc.)

 Return codes:
 * 200 OK - if the operation succeed